SaadiDK-003/developers-library/typescript.md

-# TypeScript ~ is the sub directory of JS which is also used in web , mobile , Machine Learning & many more.
+# TypeScript ~ is the superpower of JS which is also used in web , mobile , Machine Learning & many more.

 ♦ Stuff related to TypeScript will be uploaded here...